South African SMEs vulnerable to ransomware

 “South African businesses and institutions tend to feel far removed from major malware attacks that launch in the northern hemisphere,” says Warren Bonheim, Chief Commercial Officer at Zinia, a business internet telecoms service provider.
 “However, while our banks and large scale enterprises are fairly safe, it’s small to medium businesses that face the most risk.”

 A report by Verizon claims that 61% of all ransomware attacks are on small to medium businesses with less than 1000 employees.
-These statistics are even more fightening because 1 out of every 5 malware attacks is a ransomware hit.
+These statistics are even more frightening because 1 out of every 5 malware attacks is ransomware hit.

-According to Bonheim most companies lose interest because of the tedious service level agreement process, convoluted industry jargon and a basic lack of information when it comes to stepping up and safe guarding their networks.
-Bonheim says, “In the past six months, Zinia has increased our sales on fire boxes simply because we take the time to explain to clients what risks their businesses face daily basis.
+According to Bonheim, most companies lose interest because of the tedious service level agreement process, convoluted industry jargon, and a basic lack of information when it comes to stepping up and safeguarding their networks.
+Bonheim says, “In the past six months, Zinia has increased our sales on fireboxes simply because we take the time to explain to clients what risks their businesses face a daily basis.
 An efficient network is nothing if it’s not secure.